Are you thinking about…

 We want to resource you as you discern the future of your church and how best to plan your pastoral succession.
 The Multiply Team is here for you and can connect you with people who can offer advice and support.

-We are currently producing a Succession Manual, which unpacks this process in more detail, drawing on the experience of pastors who have worked through this process.
+We have produced a Succession Manual, which unpacks this process in more detail, drawing on the experience of pastors who have worked through this process.
+Contact us for a downloadable copy.

 The earlier we are involved the better, as it gives us the best opportunity to resource and help coordinate this process alongside you.